joleitner/cardano-car-documents/README.md

 # Cardano Cars

+**ATTENTION** runs only on amd64 architecture due to cardano-nodes dependency

 This project was developed in the context of a bachelor thesis with the title:

 > **Blockchain and NFTs - Meaningful use beyond cryptocurrencies?** <br>